tlorach/SvcMFCUI/README.md

 The User interface generated here might not be good enough for those who want to create a serious and good looking application.
 This was not the intent.
 Instead, this UI will look more like a bunch of containers that can have other containers and various controls to inspect values, flags, provide buttons...

+This kind of UI is largely good enough to add some useful UI while working on various projects.
+For example, I had to work on a server/client socket system to drive a small graphical demo from a distant server.
+I found useful to have the console-application server become temporarily visual thanks to this UI, so that I could tweak parameters and take actions for debugging purpose.
+Then when I had to ship the work, I just needed to remove the UI dll from the project and the server became invisible again !

 Here is an example :

 ![UI example](https://github.com/tlorach/SvcMFCUI/raw/master/README_pics/example1.PNG)